fetchrobotics/docs/source/care_and_feeding.rst

 If it seems the connector will not mate with this much force, check the plug and connector for damage or foreign objects.

-The charge indicator light on the :ref:`access_panel` indicates the status of the battery and charging:
+The charge indicator light on the :ref:`access_panel` indicates the status of the battery and charging (more information is specified below in the Troubleshooting section):

 ================= =================
 Charge Indicator  Meaning